Tyler799/Morrowind-2020/Morrowind_2019.md

 If you are using the GOTY edition, no patches are necessary.
 If you have some ancient disc version, the Tribunal patch is [here](http://download.zenimax.com/elderscrolls/morrowind/patches/tribunal_v1.4.1313.exe) and the Bloodmoon patch is [here](http://download.zenimax.com/elderscrolls/morrowind/patches/Bloodmoon_v1.6.1820.exe).

 3. Download the latest Morrowind Code patch.
-While its mod page can be found [here](http://www.nexusmods.com/morrowind/mods/19510/) the most updated version can often (though not always) be found [here](https://www.nexusmods.com/morrowind/mods/26348).
-You may need the .exe from the first link.

-As of writing this guide, the Skunk Works has a *PATCH* 2.5B3, significantly more up-to-date than the mod page's 2.4, featuring many new features and improvements.
-(Check both first though, as it could change!)

-The patch must be installed on top of the main file, in this particular case.
-(Again, this could change!
-Always check first.)
+You must download the base [here](http://www.nexusmods.com/morrowind/mods/19510/) and then over-write its files with the 2.5b4 patch [here](https://www.nexusmods.com/morrowind/mods/26348).

 Extract it in your game directory and run 'Morrowind Code Patch.exe'.
 Read through the patches, but the most important ones should be checked already.
 You might be interested in some of the game mechanic changing options--toggle sneak is great!
 For a modern install, make sure to check 'Bump/reflect map local lighting' under Graphics changes.
 If you want to download HD cutscene replacers, check 'Hi-def cutscene support' under Mod related features.
 If you want to try a sound overhaul mod later (like Morrowind Acoustic Overhaul) make sure to check 'Scripted music uninterruptible' and 'Separate axe inventory sounds'.